intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/committer-drm-intel.rst

 just like any other tags, and they should be picked up by whoever pushes the patch.

-The maintainers will cherry-pick labeled patches from drm-intel-next-queued to the appropriate branches.
+The maintainers will cherry-pick labeled patches from drm-intel-next to the appropriate branches.

 'Fixes:' tag is described in `Documentation/process/submitting-patches